j1g54w1337/j1g54w1337.github.io/_posts/2023-02-19-microcontroller-time.md

 # 13:20 - Wireguard VPN update...
 NPK RS-485 Sensor

 Then I've got an update of my Wireguard VPN client which f*ck*d up my internet connection. :@ But back online now and decided that I will go for the RS-485 NPK Soil Moisture sensor.
 I've been having some issues with connecting the sensor and getting values from the sensor using the MAX485 Modbus module.
-Now it's a fresh day so this time it should work.
+Now it's a fresh day, so this time it should work.

 ## Wiring Modbus MAX485 Module